 Smaller-dollar larceny offenses may be charged as misdemeanors.
 While non-felony larceny is a less severe charge, a misdemeanor larceny first offense could still potentially result in serious penalties.
 As with embezzlement charges, North Carolina prosecutors take larceny charges very seriously.

 Embezzlement allegations are often confusing, as the charges often overlap with larceny.
 The most important difference to understand is that embezzlement is a crime of misappropriation.
-It involves taking or depriving a party of the assets that are rightfully theirs, but that were at some point put in your control.
+It involves taking or depriving a party of the assets that are rightfully theirs, but that was at some point put in your control.
 For example, if an employee at a Shelby car dealership was given control of a company purchasing account, and then diverted some of the funds to their own bank account, they could be charged with embezzlement.

 This is distinct from a larceny charge, as larceny occurs when a person takes money or property without ever being allowed access to it.
 The two similar crimes can become intertwined in cases involving allegations of felony larceny by an employee, where the employee is alleged to have taken property that they were never given access to or authority to use.

 At Teddy, Meekins & Talbert, P.L.L.C., our North Carolina criminal defense attorneys have extensive experience handling embezzlement and larceny charges.
 We have a deep understanding of the relevant criminal statutes and criminal law process.
 Our team has the skill and experience needed to craft the best available defense strategy on your behalf.

 To set up your fully confidential legal consultation, please contact us today.
 From our office in Shelby, we represent clients throughout the region, including in Lincolnton and Rutherfordton and in all communities in Cleveland County, Lincoln County, and Rutherford County.